jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 This is what Internet Age technology is doing, fast and everywhere.
 Consider the Mars rovers—technological explorers crawling across an alien place, extending human perception hundreds of millions of miles past the bodies we were issued, sending back reports from a planet we may one day live on.
 If that isn't a Square being shown a third dimension, nothing is.

 So our best life depends on understanding the rules of the reality we inhabit.
 Just as a two-dimensional being must accept its constraints to navigate its world, we must recognize the laws that govern ours.
-They are all-powerful, and do not care about our wants, plans, and beliefs anymore than Flatland cares about a triangle's desire to jump off the screen.
+They are all-powerful, and do not care about our wants, plans, and beliefs any more than Flatland cares about a triangle's desire to jump off the screen.

 Accepting the rules is the foundation for the mastery we need to move from biological to technological beings.